ethanjurman/GallarieNomadSite/README.md

-New website for the Gallarie Nomad Tattoo and Piercing Shop
+New website for the Gallerie Nomad Tattoo and Piercing Shop